Tanjot-Singh-cyber/gigcash-web-security/progress.md

 Day 42 — Exploited a multi-step business logic flaw by corrupting cart state via client-controlled pricing, which was later trusted at checkout, enabling purchase with insufficient funds.  – DONE

+Day 43 — Isolated the authoritative patient update request in a SPA and analyzed session trust and object-level authorization for high-impact state changes.  – DONE